seven5/seven5.github.io/tutorial.md

 can't make any change "in just one place".  "pagegen" is a tool that lets you keep everything [OAOO](http://c2.com/xp/OnceAndOnlyOnce.html).

+You may have noticed that the program `pagegen` was installed in your `$TUTROOT/bin` directory when you built you built fresno.

-The program "pagegen" is in the directory `pagegen` which sets some [options](https://gowalker.org/github.com/seven5/seven5#PagegenOpts) and then calls the [main](https://gowalker.org/github.com/seven5/seven5#PagegenOpts_Main)
+The source code for pagegen is in the `pagegen/main.go` file, which sets some [options](https://gowalker.org/github.com/seven5/seven5#PagegenOpts) and then calls the [main](https://gowalker.org/github.com/seven5/seven5#PagegenOpts_Main)